 Past career experience:

 Mr. Wright began the practice of law in 1985 in Orlando with an emphasis in wrongful death and personal injury litigation and represented both the injured and the insurance industry until 1993.
 He now exclusively handles cases of serious personal injury and death for accident victims.
 Mr. Wright has substantial experience in all types of personal injury and wrongful death litigation including automobile accidents, on the job injuries, child care negligence, drowning and other premises liability, cases involving negligent security at retail establishments, and medical malpractice.
-Mr. Wright has extensive experience in nursing home and other institutional abuse and neglect cases, having led a team of nursing home neglect and abuse attorneys at the former law firm of Morgan Colling & Gilbert and having lectured nationally at seminars on institutional abuse and neglect cases from 1997 to 2004.
-Mr. Wright has experience in representing clients in mass tort cases, including pharmaceutical products.
+Mr. Wright has extensive experience in nursing home and other institutional abuse and neglect cases, having led a team of nursing home neglect and abuse attorneys at another Florida law firm and having lectured nationally at seminars on institutional abuse and neglect cases from 1997 to 2004.
+Mr. Wright has experience in representing clients in mass tort cases, including pharmaceutical products and compounded drugs.

 Jurisdictions and Courts Admitted to Practice:

-Mr. Wright is admitted to practice in all state courts in Florida and in Georgia and to the U.S. District Court for the Middle District of Florida and the Northern District of Florida.
+Mr. Wright is admitted to practice in all state courts in Florida, Georgia, and Tennessee and to the U.S. District Court for the Middle District of Florida and the Northern District of Florida.
 He has tried numerous civil jury cases in both state and federal courts.
 He has also handled numerous appeals to several of Florida’s district courts of appeals, the Supreme Court of Florida, and the United States Court of Appeals for the Eleventh Circuit.

 States of Practice: